4ster-light/phocus/README.md

 ```
 irm https://raw.githubusercontent.com/4ster-light/phocus/main/install/install.ps1 | iex
 ```
+> [!NOTE]
-This should make the program globally available in your system, if you whish to uninstall, just remove the binary from the path shown in the output of the installation script.
+> This should make the program globally available in your system, if you whish to uninstall, just remove the binary from the path shown in the output of the installation script.

 ## Usage
 1. Run the application with administrator privileges: